AdvaithVellanki/Leads-Qualifier-Agent/ReadMe.md

-Project Structure
+# Project Structure
 A brief description of each file in this directory:

-    main.py: The core application.
+- main.py: The core application.
 Contains the FastAPI server, the LangGraph agent definition (state, nodes, edges), and the API endpoint logic.

-    tools.py: A module containing the standalone functions (tools) that the AI agent uses, such as the web scraper and database writer.
+- tools.py: A module containing the standalone functions (tools) that the AI agent uses, such as the web scraper and database writer.

-    streamlit_app.py: A simple web-based user interface for demonstrating the system.
+- streamlit_app.py: A simple web-based user interface for demonstrating the system.
 It acts as a client that sends requests to the FastAPI backend.

-    requirements.txt: A list of all the Python dependencies required to run the project.
+- requirements.txt: A list of all the Python dependencies required to run the project.

-    leads.db: The SQLite database file that is automatically created to store the processed lead data.
+- leads.db: The SQLite database file that is automatically created to store the processed lead data.

-    .env: (To be created by user) A file to store secret API keys for services like LangSmith.
+- .env: (To be created by user) A file to store secret API keys for services like LangSmith.

-    test_tools.py: (Optional) A script used during development to test the functions in tools.py independently.
+- test_tools.py: A script used during development to test the functions in tools.py independently.
+(Run once to create the sqlite database if not existing)

-Setup & Installation
+## Setup & Installation**

 Follow these steps to set up the project environment.
 1. Prerequisites